ANDungeons/Bonsai/README.md

   * Add new sets of data, including inserting new columns as needed
   * Envelope data
     * Select maximum or minimum data in certain sets

 * Visualization
-  * Standard visualizations: scatter or line plots of two-dimensional data
-  * Colors: Have a default set of colormaps, but with full overwrite capability
-    * Defaults dependent on the "independent" data the columns are
-  * In general heavily rely on optional arguments with defaults
+  * Support use of matplotlib plots/figs kwargs (In general heavily rely on optional arguments with defaults)
+    * Set colorscheme
+    * Line/point style
+    * Add error bars
+    * Resize
+    * Set axis values
+    * Double y-axes
+    * Multi-axis plots
+    * Error bars
+  * Highlight/filter certain data points
+    * Based on non-plotted variables
+    * Based on arbirarty functions (max, min, envel, etc.)
+  * Standard visualizations:
     * Have a standard Jupyter Notebook for pulling in a large DataFrame and then visualizing portions of it
+    * Standard letter quality plots of two-dimensional data
+  * API Interface for custom plotting for individual needs